 as advanced counselors to increase their knowledge and develop their counseling

-The counseling program is currently accepting applications for summer 2016.
-Application for the counseling program (M.A. and CAGS) for the spring 2016 term is now closed.
+The counseling program is currently accepting applications for fall 2016.
+Application for the counseling program (M.A. and CAGS) for the summer 2016 term is now closed.

 Read the latest edition of Messiah’s Chi Sigma Iota newsletter featuring Pamela Nee, a graduate student in the school counseling track.